contagon/handbook/handbook/11-young-women.md

 A member of the bishopric announces these callings in sacrament meeting.
 He does not present them to be sustained.

 Shortly after class presidencies are set apart, a member of the bishopric should orient them to their responsibilities.
-See “[Aaronic Priesthood Quorum and Young Women Class Presidency Orientation](https://www.churchofjesuschrist.org/bc/content/ldsorg/content/pdf/children-and-youth/PD60009511/PD60009511_000-Quorum-Class-Training.pdf)” at [YoungWomen.ChurchofJesusChrist.org](http://youngwomen.churchofjesuschrist.org); see also [4](4-leadership-in-the-church-of-jesus-christ.md) of this handbook.
+See “[Aaronic Priesthood Quorum and Young Women Class Presidency Orientation](https://www.churchofjesuschrist.org/bc/content/ldsorg/content/pdf/children-and-youth/PD60009511/PD60009511_000-Quorum-Class-Training.pdf)” at [YoungWomen.ChurchofJesusChrist.org](http://youngwomen.churchofjesuschrist.org); see also [chapter 4](4-leadership-in-the-church-of-jesus-christ.md) of this handbook.

 #### 11.3.4.2 Responsibilities

 Class presidents serve on the ward youth council (see [11.3.4.4](11-young-women.md#11344-ward-youth-council)).
 Class presidencies also have the following responsibilities:

-* Lead the class’s efforts to participate in God’s work of salvation and exaltation (see [1](1-work-of-salvation-and-exaltation.md)).
+* Lead the class’s efforts to participate in God’s work of salvation and exaltation (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 * Get to know and serve each young woman, including those who do not attend class meetings.
 Be aware of their needs and circumstances.
 * Participate in ward efforts to share the gospel and strengthen new and returning members.
 A presidency member of the oldest Young Women class attends coordination meetings (see [23.4](23.md#234-hold-weekly-coordination-meetings)).
 * Participate in ward temple and family history efforts.
 A presidency member of the oldest Young Women class attends coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).